Naoghuman/Dream-Better-Worlds/DBW-Application/documents/coding-rules/general/CodingRulesForActions.md

 Log events in action methods<a name="LogEventsInActions" />
 ---

-* Every from the following methods have a logger message in DEBUG mode.
+Every from the following methods have a logger message in `DEBUG` mode.
-* For onActionXy() the message format is the same like the method name.
+* For `onActionXy()` the message format is the same like the method name.
-* For registerActions() is the message format: "Register actions in Xy"
+* For `registerActions()` the message format is: "Register actions in Xy"
-* For registerOnDynamicActionXy is  the message format: "Register on dynamic action "
+* For `registerOnDynamicActionXy()` the message format is: "Register on dynamic action "

 Example